ant-design/ant-design-mobile/components/icon/index.en-US.md

 - Open `info.plist` file in your xcode project, add `Fonts provided by application` property with one item and value `anticon.ttf`, then drag `anticon.ttf` to your xcode project.
 - In Android project, you need place `anticon.ttf` in the `android/app/src/main/assets/fonts/` folder;

+> In addition, in [pull/2270](https://github.com/ant-design/ant-design-mobile/pull/2270), another way of using `react-native link`/rpm is proposed.
+Maybe you can try it.

 example：

 ```html